Born before 1988 - Section 2

 The occupational pension consists of different parts.
 You may have the right to two or three of them, you belong to section 2 of the collective agreement PA16.

 The selectable part

 Your employer pays money equivalent to 2,5 percent of your salary into this part.
 You can choose how the money should be managed by selecting the form of savings and insurer.
 You do not have to make a selection if you do not wish.
 If you do not make a choice, the money is placed in a traditional insurance without repayment cover managed by Kåpan Pensioner.
 That insurance would be called Kåpan Valbar.

 Your employer pays money equivalent to 2 percent of your salary into the pension insurance Kåpan Tjänste.
 The insurer Kåpan Government Employees Pension Fund manages this part.
 You cannot choose another insurer for this part.

 - If you were born before 1973, you also earn into a defined benefit retirement pension.

-- The size of this part is influenced by your salary, how many years you have been employed, and what year you were born.
+- The size of this part is determined by your salary, how many years you have been employed, and what year you were born.

 You are insured through your employment

 You are insured through your government employment.
-This means you could receive a sickness pension if you become ill.
-In addition, your family could receive money in the event of your death.
+This means you could receive a sick pension if you become long term ill.
+In addition, your family could receive money if you pass away.